cwood-strib/phpstan-strict-arrays/README.md

 ## Rules

-### No type mutation when adding new elements to an array via assignment shorthand
+### No type definition change when adding new elements to an array via assignment shorthand

 ```php
 $raspberryJam = new Jam();